Evanml2030/Excel-SpaceInvader/README.md

 # SpaceInvader
 VBA version of a classic game

-This code runs from Excel.
+This code runs from Excel

-Will not run unless you change the pathways to image that will be uploaded into form controls.
-You can find these inside Ship.cls, MissleFactory, AlienFactory, CometFactory, StarFactory

 .frx file must in same directory as .frm file to be able to import the frm file

+You must also place all of the "skins" for the space objects, the jpgs, inside the same directory as the excel file that you are launching this from.
+We are uploading via code that reads  ActiveWorkbook.Path & "SpaceShip.jpg", ActiveWorkbook.Path & "Missile.jpg" etc

-Refactored and now functional.
+Refactored and now functional

 The stopwatch was created by the author of http://bytecomb.com/, a great tool